How to clean an oven: five easy steps for a squeaky clean appliance

 (Image credit: Getty)

-Before you get to cleaning, though, there are a few things you should check.
-For one, does your oven have a self-cleaning mode?
-Many of the best ovens increasingly offer this smart feature, which runs a high-heat cycle and effectively incinerates anything that’s clinging to the inside of your oven, ready to be wiped off when cool.
+You should check a few things before you start cleaning, though.
+Does your oven have a self-cleaning mode?
+Many of the best ovens have this smart feature, which incinerates anything clinging to the inside of your oven, allowing you to wipe it off when it's cool with a high-heat cycle.

-We’ve all seen those oven cleaning solutions for sale at the grocery store, with heady chemicals that require plenty of ventilation and an oven-free day to let it deep clean your oven.
-While it’s tempting to blast the inside of your electric range or gas range with one of these kits every now and again, you’ve probably got everything you need for a chemical-free clean oven at home.
-This saves you a trip to the store and the cost of oven cleaning kits.
-Besides, it doesn’t always feel like a good idea to put chemicals inside your cooker.
+You've seen those oven-cleaning solutions at the grocery store, with heady chemicals that require lots of ventilation and an oven-free day to clean.
+While it's tempting to blast the inside of your electric range or gas range with one of these kits now and then, you probably have everything you need to have a chemical-free, clean oven at home.
+You don't have to go to the store or pay for oven cleaning kits this way.
+Plus, putting chemicals inside your cooker doesn't always seem like a good idea.

 Step 1: Take out the racks